Majid-Ghandali/half-period-involutions-in-inert-lucas-sequences/README.md

     J --> K["Exact-arithmetic verification record"]
 ```

-The verification pipeline checks the explicitly stated diagnostic examples and structural identities selected for reproducibility.
+The theorem-pipeline verifier provides a constructive finite verification path for the specialized branch $$Q\equiv-1\pmod p$$.

 It does not replace the mathematical proofs or establish new mathematical results.